doe300/OHMComm/README.md

 This program is currently developed under linux (Fedora 22) and Windows (7/8) and tested under Mac OS X.

-Since OHMComm is based upon [RtAudio](http://www.music.mcgill.ca/~gary/rtaudio/) it supports all audio-libraries supported by RtAudio (see [RtAudio API-Notes](http://www.music.mcgill.ca/~gary/rtaudio/apinotes.html)).
+OHMComm is based upon [RtAudio](http://www.music.mcgill.ca/~gary/rtaudio/) and therefore supports all audio-libraries supported by RtAudio (see [RtAudio API-Notes](http://www.music.mcgill.ca/~gary/rtaudio/apinotes.html)).
+The audio-data are (optionally but highly recommended) encoded with the included [opus-codec](http://www.opus-codec.org/).